-When I go to the wasteland of the video store, I usually leave with nothing.
-I am compiling this list so that you can go in with at least the names of some films that will alert your local stores to the fact that there ARE films that uplift rather than denigrate human consciousness.
+When I go to the wasteland of Netflix or Amazon, I usually end up choosing nothing.
+I am compiling this list so that you can have at least the names of some films that uplift rather than denigrate human consciousness.
 I am defining a movie as mythic if it demonstrates spiritual principles, illuminates, uplifts, reveals, piques, or evokes conscious awareness.
 Due to my own sensitivities, I have tried to eliminate and/or note those films with violence unless it was not gratuitous and was a part of the revelation in the myth.
 Those with *’s are highly recommended.
 If you have other films you wish to have added to this list, please email me with their exact titles and a short blurb like these.
 I will view them and add them to future versions of this list.

 HOT RECENT PICKS: